lbliii/milo/content/2.2.x/contributing/_index.md

 ---
-title: Contributing
+title: Contribute
-description: TBD
+description: Learn how to contribute code, testing, or documentation to Pachyderm.
-tags: ["one"]
+tags: ["developer","feedback","testing","style guide"]
+date: 2022-07-20
 ---